hyperschwartz/translationator/README.md

 ## Prerequisites
 - Install Golang on your computer.
 This comes in various shapes and forms based on your OS.
-- Register with Google Cloud Console (https://console.cloud.google.com/) to get yourself a translation API key.
+- Register with Google Cloud Console (https://console.cloud.google.com/) to get yourself a translation API key or service account JSON file (the JSON file is preferred for ease of use).

 ## Installation
 To install (run from translationator root directory):